Lucheek-IT/homestuck-atcg/src/pages/Rules.md

 Moons *can* be played to destroyed planet’s orbit.

+### Off-Turn Play / Pestering

+The third set, Pesterbomb, introduces off-turn play in the form of the *Pester Asterisk.

+**Cards that are marked  “*Pester” can be played during another player’s Main Phase.**

+Cards played on another player’s Main Phase still follow all the rules as if played during their own player’s turn, except for when they are played. (**Their player must still pay their Enter cost.** Their player cannot choose to activate their ability, attack, or move them after they enter until it is their own turn.)

+You can still play *Pester cards on your own Main Phase, too.

+Cards with Executable Coding as their Enter Cost, or the triggered effect of Executable Cards, do not need the *Pester asterisk to enter or take effect on another player’s main phase, if that’s when their coding triggers.

 ### Asterisks
 Asterisks are a type of Game Text that reference rules outside of the printed text.
 They are written on a card as a keyword prefaced by an “*”.